 Yes – after we’ve gotten to know you and you’ve completed your orientation, will always consider a trade of work for accommodations/food on an individual basis.
 Share your desire of a trade for accommodations/food once you’ve completed your orientation.
 Happy to support the travels of hardworking, like-minded bipeds.
 No freeloaders.
 No drainbows.

-Yes – internet/WiFi is available everywhere at 5Q per hour in the local Internet cafes.
+Yes – internet/WiFi is available everywhere at 5Q per hour to 10Q per day in the local Internet cafes.
+Wifi is FREE at the Meet-and-Greet compound and dedicated USB modems with private Wifi are available starting at 25Q per day.

 Yes – whatever your sexual identity / coupling – no one cares / no worries – easy on the PDA as it’s not culturally appropriate within the Maya communities where la Danta Project is located.